-The more hands-on the experience, the better.
-A meaningful corporate volunteer opportunity will engage all levels of staff, including the CEO, and get them working toward the same immediate and long-term goals.
-These programs help employees feel that their social values align with their employer’s, and that the work they do is purpose-driven.
-Ideally, they gain a sense that their contribution is not just to the overall success of the company, but also a charitable cause that matters to them.
-In many cases, you may be introducing your team member to nonprofit work they may were not previously familiar with, raising awareness for the organization or cause.
+A meaningful skill-based volunteer opportunity can engage all levels of staff, including the CEO, and have them working toward the same immediate and long-term goals.
+These programs help employees see that their social values align with their employer’s and that the work they do is purpose-driven.
+They gain a sense that their contribution goes beyond the overall success of the company – and can make a difference for an important cause.

 It’s been proven: company-sponsored volunteerism boosts employee engagement, which is good for everyone.
-(A recent Gallup report showed that organizations with high employee engagement have 3.9 times the growth rate for earnings per share than other companies with lower engagement in the same industry.)
-When you create a workplace that helps employees find pride in both the company they work for and the work they do…those employees stick around.
+(Gallup report shows that organizations with high employee engagement have 3.9 times the growth rate for earnings per share than other companies with lower engagement in the same industry.)
+When you create a workplace where employees find pride in both the company they work for and the work they do…those employees stick around.
 Providing corporate volunteer opportunities also makes your company more attractive to the candidates you want on your staff.
-This sense of purpose-driven work boosts productivity and higher workplace morale.
+A culture of purpose-driven work boosts productivity and workplace morale.

 Skill-based volunteer opportunities reinforce your company values with your customer base.

 In addition to enhancing employee attitudes and satisfaction, translating your company values into action can influence how your customers feel about your company.
 “According to the Accenture study, nearly two-thirds (63%) of surveyed global consumers prefer to purchase products from companies that stand for a purpose that reflects their own values, and will avoid companies that don’t. ”

 SEE OUR AWARD-WINNING CASE STUDY